yashbhal/savage-garden/README.md

 # Savage Garden

-Savage Garden is a plant monitoring system that connects with ESP32 devices to track plant health and environmental conditions.
-The system helps plant enthusiasts maintain optimal growing conditions while also tracking the positive environmental impact of their plants through carbon savings calculations.
+Savage Garden is a plant monitoring system that connects with Particle Photon 2 devices through the Particle Cloud to track plant health and environmental conditions.
+The system helps plant enthusiasts maintain optimal growing conditions while also tracking the positive environmental impact of their plants through carbon savings and emissions calculations.

 ## Features

 - Track multiple plants with search functionality
-- Monitor sensor data (moisture, temperature, light, weight)
+- Monitor sensor data (moisture, temperature, light, humidity, pressure)
 - Calculate carbon savings and environmental impact
+- Track emissions data and water footprint
+- Real-time plant care notifications
 - Responsive design for all device sizes

 ## Tech Stack